poorting/internet.nl_batch_scripts/README.md

 Note that newer versions of the website will allow you to upload a list as well and have it regularly tested via its new [dashboard](https://dashboard.internet.nl) functionality, which suits most use cases.
 If you want to do some post-processing or other things not provided by the dashboard then these scripts may be useful.

-The scripts in this repository allow you to submit domains from an Excel (.xlsx) file to the internet.nl API and process the JSON measurement results to different formats (xlsx, csv or [duckdb](https://duckdb.org/)) for further processing or inspection.
+The scripts in this repository enable you to submit domains from an Excel (.xlsx) file to the internet.nl API and process the JSON measurement results to different formats (xlsx, csv or [duckdb](https://duckdb.org/)) for further processing or inspection.

 ## Getting started